-STAY: Hither House Cottages.
 If you’re looking for the “next big thing,” or a cool hipster boutique hotel in Montauk, Hither House most likely won’t be on your radar.
-It’s been around for a generation, it’s not directly on the water, and it’s very, very reasonably priced for the area.
+It’s been around for a generation.
+It’s not directly on the water.
+And it’s very, very reasonably priced for the area.
 What is does have is beauty and tranquility, and remains a no-scenester zone.

 The first thing that strikes most visitors to this three-blocks-off-beach-on-a-hill collection of cottages is the remarkable landscaping.
 Pulling into the drive, you feel as if you have somehow stumbled into a stunning Japanese-English garden.